guillaumebrunerie/Chromiarch-OS/README.md

 Touchpad (TODO)
 --------

-(NB (added later): I think that syntp does not exists anymore, it has been replaced by another driver called cmt that should be nicer, so it is very possible that the touchpad will work out of the box now)
+(NB (added later): On the dev channel, syntp does not exists anymore, it has been replaced by another driver called cmt that should be nicer, so it is very possible that the touchpad will work out of the box now.
+If you are on stable channel, you will probably still need to do what’s described in this section until cmt becomes the default for everyone)

 Now we come to the touchpad.